 THE TSAR’S DRAGONS – PRINCES AND PEASANTS – A DRAGON’S LEGACY

 In 1869, “modernising” Russian Tsar, Alexander 11 formulated a plan to drag Russia into the industrial age.
 He began by inviting Welsh entrepreneur John Hughes to build an ironworks on the Russian Steppe.
 A wealthy, successful, Victorian businessman, John left wife, family, mansion, and country to travel 1000 miles to a primitive backwater, medieval in state and outlook.
 A charismatic visionary with enormous personal magnetism, John persuaded Britain’s old aristocracy and nouveau riche to invest in his venture, while concealing his greatest secret – he couldn’t even write his own name.
 He recruited adventurers like himself, prepared to sacrifice everything, including their lives to ensure the success of his new town – Hughesovka.
 Men like Glyn Edwards, who’d spent his married life travelling with and working for John to avoid his wife in Merthyr.
 The young and ambitious, typified by newly qualified Dr Peter Edwards and his workhouse raised wife, Sarah, seeking an escape from class ridden Britain.
-Alexei Beletsky, a Russian aristocrat who sees Russia’s future in John’s plans.
+Alexei Beletsky, a Russian aristocrat who sees Russia’s future in John’s plans for modernisation.
 Cowed Jews forced live “beyond the pale” like Dr Nathan Kharber who accept anti-Semitism as the inevitable fate of their race.
 And those fleeing violence in and destitution Wales, like young brother and sister, Richard and Anna Parry.

 PRINCES AND PEASANTS